Theboy911/osticket-prereqs/README.md

 <img src="https://i.imgur.com/84wRmnb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open IIS (Internet INformation Services) Manager.
 Navigate to PHP manager then click Register new PHP version.
 A file explorer tab should open, then a navigate to tje PHP folder that we copied.
 Then click php-cgi application in the screenshot and click open.
+Once complete close IIS and then reopen it and stop and start the server with IIS.
 </p>
 <br />